richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Algorithms are realized as programs, which in turn are written in precise and prescribed programming languages.
 Almost universally, designers learn to think algorithmically by learning a programming language to accomplish design work.[4_49-64]

+Hundreds of books exist, and dozens of languages have new books published every year.
+It aims rather to help the amateur (and often self taught) designer/programmer become better at combining parametric modeling and programming to do more effective design work.[4_49-64]

+To design code is to understand the problem, decompose the problem into parts, devise data structures and algorithms for the parts and compose the parts into an entire program design.[4_49-64]

 ### 复杂系统（complex system）